DNSBelgium/mercator-workshop/slides.md

 In order for kubernetes to be able to pull docker images, they must be accessible.

 At DNS Belgium, we use AWS ECR to host docker image.

-We don't yet publicly publish docker images.
-For this workshop, we decided to host pre-built docker images in Github Packages.
+We don't yet publicly publish docker images for Mercator.

 TODO